wan18005/photo-bomb/tutorials/part4.md

 ## Back end

-Create a file called `server/users.js` and put the following there:
+Create a file in the `back-end` directory called `users.js` and put the following there:

 ```javascript
 const express = require("express");